elegant-scipy/elegant-scipy/markdown/ch5.markdown

 You are tasked with building a detector for spam email.
 You encode the detector outcome as a numeric value, 0 for not spam and 1 for spam.

-If you have a training set of 10 emails to classify, you end up with a vector of *predictions*:
+If you have a set of 10 emails to classify, you end up with a vector of *predictions*:

 ```python
 import numpy as np